BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Make sure your printed SSKR share still exists.
 1. [  ] Make sure your printed account descriptor still exists.
 1. [  ] Make sure your instructions for heirs still exist.
+   1. If anything in the letter has changed, update it (or replace it), and redate it.
+   1. If you changed the letter, make a note to do the same at Home Storage.

 ***Passport Instructions:***